adobe/xmp-toolkit-rs/README.md

 * Inspect and modify the XMP data model.
 * Embed and update XMP metadata in many file formats.

+The [`XmpMeta` struct](https://docs.rs/xmp_toolkit/latest/xmp_toolkit/struct.XmpMeta.html) contains most of the API functions for these features and is the best place to get started in understanding this crate.

 ## Contributions and feedback

 We welcome contributions to this project.
 For information on contributing, providing feedback, and about ongoing work, see [Contributing](./CONTRIBUTING.md).